One head is better than two: a polynomial restriction for propositional definite Horn forgetting: Cyclicity

 The three conclusions {} $F \backslash \{C \rightarrow x\} \models C \rightarrow A$, {} $F \backslash \{C \rightarrow x\} \models A \rightarrow B$ and {} $B \rightarrow x \in F \backslash \{C \rightarrow x\}$ imply $F \backslash \{C \rightarrow x\} \models C \rightarrow x$.
 Since $C \rightarrow x$ is a clause of $F$ by assumption, $F$ is redundant.~

-This theorem shows that single-head equivalent is the same as single-head for syntactically acyclic and irredundant formulae.
+An immediate consequence of this theorem is that single-head equivalent is the same as single-head for syntactically acyclic and irredundant formulae.
 It provides a simple algorithm for checking single-head equivalence on syntactically acyclic formulae: their redundant clauses are removed one by one in any order and the result is checked for the presence of clauses with the same head.

 Does something similar exist for semantically acyclic formulae?